armno/MapKit/README.md

 ## Usage

 The plugin exports 1 global `plugin` object with its `mapKit` property.
-Minimal usage is just to show the map with default `options`.
+Minimal usage is just to show the map with default `mapOptions`.

 ```js
 plugin.mapKit.showMap(successCallback, errorCallback, mapOptions);